tvtaerum/cGANs_housekeeping/README.md

 			continue
 ```
 #### b. adjusting for memory requirements

+In order to reduce the memory load, it was necessary to the size of the batch loads (reducing n_batch from 128 to 64).
 ```Python
 def train(g_model, d_model, gan_model, dataset, latent_dim, n_epochs=100, n_batch=128, ist_epochs=0):
 	bat_per_epo = int(dataset[0].shape[0] / n_batch)